kauffmanes/cis275-course/draft/week11/1-web-dev-process.md

 ### Step 2: Designing the Infrastructure
 1. Create a sitemap for the new website that encompasses the information given to you by Alice.
 1. Create a wireframe for the home page.
 This can be drawn or done with a wireframe program.
 The level of detail is up to you, but it should cover the key information.
 1. Take all of these deliverables, zip them, and email them to be by Sunday, 11:59 PM.
-This won't be graded for correctness - just participation.

-### Step 3: Summary
-Comment in the Lecture 19 channel:
-1. One thing you've learned or found interesting.
-1. One question or confusion that you have.